Huotes/CommitMaker/README.md

 An anagram for Walker Texas Ranger is KARATE WRANGLER SEX.
 I don't know what that is, but it sounds AWESOME.

 Chuck Norris can solve the Towers of Hanoi in one move.

+Windows isn’t a virus atleast viruses do something.